Are memories a sound?

 Joined Rooms: Solitude as a social construct

-The reality is that solitude is just a dream—a chimaera.
+The reality is that solitude is just a dream—a chimera.
 We are part of something bigger than our search for existential selfhood.
-As Maryanne Amacher proposed, we need to find resonant links, paths of connections between the mind and the physical.
+As Maryanne Amacher proposed, we need to find resonant links and paths of connections between the mind and the physical.

 In an interview with Jeff Bartone in 1988, Amacher said: “For me, it was a way of learning about space, dimension.
 The different rhythms of the disappearance and appearance.
 Things that I never learned in my musical background.
 We’re not taught things about hearing or the way our mind is perceiving and the way we’re responding to these things as human beings”.

-Similarly, we are not taught things about solitude; on the contrary, we learn to fear it, to avoid it at any cost.
+Similarly, we are not taught things about solitude; on the contrary, we learn to fear it and avoid it at any cost.
 We are asked to numb our experience of reality by imposing constructed ways of thinking and living.
-To accept expectations and happiness, as disingenuous as the status quo.
-Maybe, this challenging time has forced us to deal with what we fear the most: ourselves, confined in bodily and material space, and the doubts prior to acceptance.
+Accept expectations and happiness as disingenuous as the status quo.
+Maybe, this challenging time has forced us to deal with what we fear the most: ourselves, confined in physical and material space, and the doubts before acceptance.

 Long Distance Music

-On my way to learn how to navigate my consciousness and embrace the knowledge that comes with solitariness, I must inhabit my space, find and create my own rituals.
+On my way to learning how to navigate my consciousness and embrace the knowledge that comes with solitariness, I must inhabit my space and find and create my own rituals.
 When you relieve yourself of what is not essential, you are more in touch with the most fundamental aspects of your surroundings, the circulating energy.

-Art and creation, in any form, has become my reclaimed territory—a place when I meet my shadow self and let her talk.
-I am providing her with a space to speak, to create, to listen… Solitude has been the sound of our joined rooms.
-Some days, I think of all the possibilities ahead of me, while refusing to settle, to carry the burden of outside expectations.
+Art and creation, in any form, have become my reclaimed territory—a place where I meet my shadow self and let her talk.
+I am providing her with a space to speak, create, listen… Solitude has been the sound of our joined rooms.
+Some days, I think of all the possibilities ahead of me while refusing to settle, to carry the burden of outside expectations.